Owen-Doc/Olympic_Medal_Predictor/README.md

 - Tools

 1. Python/Jupyter Notebook for data scraping, ETL process- with BeautifulSoup for scraping from sites
 2. Tableau for Heat maps weigh medal winners/counts vs home field advantage?
 3. R for statistical analysis and correlation visualizations prior to machine learning model?
+4. HTML/javascript for presentation of findings (viewer friendly stats and user friendly inputs with output predictions?)
+5. Flask App for web instance
+6. Google Maps API for visualization of geographical correlates in relation to medal placement/ density of competing athletes per contry?